 Expenditure impacts of the legislation on local governments with the expenditure provisions identified by section number and when appropriate, the detail of expenditures.
 Delineated between city, county and special district impacts.

-This proposed substitute legislation would be a local option for public fire agencies (PFA) that seek reimbursement for firefighter training for new recruits.
-For cities and fire protection districts that take no action, there would be no costs associated with this act.
+The proposed legislation would be a local option for public fire agencies that seek reimbursement for Firefighter I training programs.
+For cities and fire protection districts that take no action, there would be no expenditure impact.